jharwell/sierra/docs/src/hpc/index.rst

    * - SLURM_JOB_NODELIST

      - Obtaining the list of nodes allocated to a job which SIERRA can direct GNU parallel to use for experiments.

    * - SLURM_JOB_ID

-     - Creating the UUID nodelist file passed to GNU parallel, guaranteeing no collisions (i.e., simultaneous SIERRA invocations sharing allocated nodes if multiple jobs are started from the same directory.
+     - Creating the UUID nodelist file passed to GNU parallel, guaranteeing no collisions (i.e., simultaneous SIERRA invocations sharing allocated nodes if multiple jobs are started from the same directory).

 The following additional environmental variables must be defined appropriately when using the SLURM HPC environment; if they are not defined SIERRA will throw an error.

 - :envvar:`SIERRA_ARCH`

 - :envvar:`PARALLEL`

 .. _ln-hpc-plugins-adhoc: